ctottinger/Fourth-and-Forever/readme.md

 ___

-# Waivers
+# Waivers @

+The league will operate with blind bidding waivers, which will run year-round and utilize separate in-season and off-season Free Agent Acquisition Budgets (FAAB).
+Waivers are designed to ensure all teams have a fair chance to acquire free agents while encouraging strategic management of FAAB resources.

-Blind bidding waivers will run year-round with separate in-season and off-season Free Agent Acquisition Budget(FAAB).
-From the start of preseason, to the first Wednesday after the Super Bowl(note: not the fantasy championship), each franchise will have $1000 total FAAB to spend bidding on players in the waiver wire.
+During the **in-season period**, which begins at the start of the preseason and ends on the first Wednesday after the Super Bowl (note: not the fantasy championship), each franchise will have $1,000 in FAAB.
+This budget can be used to bid on players available on the waiver wire.
+Waivers will process daily at 11:00 AM *EST*, except on Mondays and Tuesdays.

-In-season waivers will run Sunday, Monday, Wednesday, Thursday, Friday, and Saturday at 11:00am *EST*.

-During the off-season(Beginning the first Wednesday after the SB), all franchises will be reset to $200 of FAAB and waivers will only process once a week on Wednesdays at 11:00am *EST*.
+The **off-season period** begins on the first Wednesday following the Super Bowl.
+At this point, all franchises’ FAAB budgets will reset to $200.
+Waivers during the off-season will also process daily at 11:00 AM *EST*, except on Mondays and Tuesdays.

+Unused FAAB will not roll over between the in-season and off-season periods.
+Each period's budget must be used or forfeited when the period ends.

+FAAB is fully tradeable during both the in-season and off-season periods, allowing franchises to strategically manage their resources in trades alongside players or draft picks.

-In the event that two franchises submit an equal bid on a free agent, the team which submitted their bid first will win the tie.
+In the event that two franchises submit equal bids for the same free agent, Sleeper’s default waiver-wire tie-breaker settings for FAAB will be used to resolve the tie.

 ___

-# Trades
+# Trades @

-Managers may trade players or draft picks at any time of year except during playoffs.
-Trading is blocked starting Wednesday at 11:00am *EST* before week 14 up until Tuesday at 11:00am *EST* after the conclusion of week 16.
+Managers may trade players or draft picks at any time of year, except during the playoffs.
+Trading will be blocked from **Wednesday at 11:00 AM EST before Week 14** until **Wednesday at 11:00 AM EST following the conclusion of the playoffs**.

 Trades will process immediately upon acceptance.
-Except in the case of collusion, all trades are final, no takebacksies.
-Players outplaying or underplaying projections is not a valid reason to undo a trade, nor is being finessed.
+Except in cases of proven collusion, all trades are final—no exceptions.
+Players overperforming or underperforming projections is not a valid reason to undo a trade, nor is regret over being outmaneuvered in negotiations.

-If trading collusion is suspected, please report it to the commissioner.
-The commissioner will investigate trades and apply actions as necessary.
+If collusion is suspected, managers should report the issue to the Commissioner.
+The Commissioner will investigate all reported trades and take appropriate action if necessary, ensuring the integrity of the league is maintained.

+## Trading Draft Picks

-Trades involving future draft picks shall not be permitted unless the dues for the seasons in question have been paid in advance by both franchises.
+Trades involving future draft picks are permitted under the following conditions:

+- Both teams involved must have prepaid their league dues for the seasons in question.
+- Draft picks beyond two seasons into the future cannot be traded.

+## Errors in Trades

-If a trade was offered or accepted in error, the manager making the error must notify the commissioner and the manager of the other team immediately (i.e. within 5 minutes of the trade's acceptance) to request that the trade be voided.
-Trades will only be revoked because of legitimate manager error that is reported in a timely manner; managers may not request that a trade be voided due to buyer’s remorse, seller’s remorse or failure to perform due diligence before proposing or accepting a trade.
-The Commissioner reserves the right to allow a trade to stand if a manager's claim of error is not deemed to be credible.
+If a trade is offered or accepted in error, the manager responsible must notify both the Commissioner and the other team’s manager immediately.
+Trades will only be voided if the error is legitimate and reported in a timely manner.

+Errors include mistaken selections or miscommunications about trade terms.
+Trades will not be reversed for buyer’s remorse, seller’s remorse, or failure to perform due diligence.
+The Commissioner reserves the right to allow a trade to stand if a manager’s claim of error is deemed not credible or lacks sufficient evidence.

 ___

-# Payouts
+# Payouts @
-The final structure is subject to change based on participants.
-Basically 3&4 get their fee back, 2 gets double their fee and the champ gets $400.
+The payout structure is based on the league’s current number of participants and may be adjusted if the number of teams changes.
+The following table outlines the default payouts for a 12-team league:

 | Final Standing | Payout |
 | -------------- | ------ |